WildcardSearch/MentionMe/README.md

 Change log
 =========
+01-02-2013 1.5.2 released to improve name caching and apply a fix a bug that only surfaced when given a certain set of chracters to work with.

-12-31-2012 1.5.1 released to add alerts for mentions edited into posts and to fix some small slert creation problems.
+12-31-2012 1.5.1 released to add alerts for mentions edited into posts and to fix some small alert creation problems.

-12-26-2012 1.5 released featuring optional advanced matching and a bug fix for _is_installed
+12-26-2012 1.5 released featuring optional advanced matching and a bug fix for _is_installed().

-12-24-2012 Initial commit
+12-24-2012 Initial commit.